meditazone/ML-API/Readme.md

 ## How To Use This API-Model
 If you want to run this API Server on your local machine, you need to do this steps:
 - First, clone this repository using this command: `git clone https://github.com/meditazone/ML-API.git`.
 - Second, open your terminal and go to your project's root directory.
+You can use `cd <name_directory>` on your terminal.
 - Third, type `pip install -r requirements.txt` on your terminal and hit `Enter`.
 - Fourth, type `python app.py` on your terminal and hit `Enter`.
 - Finally, you can run the server using postman or run on your web: `http://localhost:8080`